 The value of the step property SHALL be an integer whose value is the 1-based sequence number of the location within the code flow, that is, it shall be 1 for the first location, 2 for the second, and so on.

-NOTE This property has two primary purposes:
+NOTE: This property has two primary purposes:

 A viewer can display the identifier next to each location when it displays a code flow.